Chapter 29

 .
 You can set the spacing between items by passing a value to the spacing

 parameter.
-Therefore, to remove the spacing between rows, you can initialize the gridLayout
+Therefore, to remove the spacing between rows in our grid layout, initialize the gridLayout

 private var gridItemLayout = [GridItem(.flexible(), spacing: 0), GridItem(.flexible(), spacing: 0), GridItem(.flexible(), spacing: 0)]